Updated June 2023

 Throughout we will maintain maximum distancing that the room allows.

-Ventilation will be balanced around needs of privacy, the window will remain open and I have an antiviral air purifier.
+Ventilation will be balanced around needs of privacy, I have an antiviral air purifier.

 Hand sanitiser is available in the therapy room or you may bring your own.